JJetmar/tampermonkey-shivtr-extend/README.md

 2. Click here for [installation of user script](https://raw.githubusercontent.com/JJetmar/tampermonkey-shivtr-extend/master/tampermonkey-shivtr-extend.user.js).

+3. Go to any Shivtr hosted website and navigate to event detail.
+Mention two new buttons.

 ## Features

-* Adds button for invitation of all members that signed for event.
+* Adds button for invitation of all members that signed for event via in-game script.

+* Allows to generate member structure for addon [NightRaider](https://github.com/JJetmar/NightRaider).